SRJPE/JPE-datasets/scripts/rst/yuba-river/yuba-river-rst-qc-checklist.md

 -   Depending on the importance of trap revolution and rpms data, we might need more metadata to describe the variable.

--   A few outliers for both weight and forklength measured.
+-   A few outliers for both weight and fork length measured.

--   2005 had the highest fish count followed by 2009 and 2008.However
+-   2005 had the highest fish count followed by 2009 and 2008.
+However
     some of these values are extremely big such as max count of 85000/day.

+### Next Steps

+-   Decisions on QC issues
+-   Filtering decisions - 1) Should fish screen diversion trap be included?
+2) Should data where trap is not checked be included or separated?
+-   Confirm the determination of run and that another method is not being used

 ### Add cleaned data back to google cloud